Best Amazon Prime Day Nintendo Switch deals 2022

-Best Amazon Prime Day Nintendo Switch deals 2022Here are today's best Prime Day deals for Switch bundles, games and accessories.
+Best Amazon Prime Day Nintendo Switch deals 2022Here are day two's best Switch Prime Day deals including bundles, games and accessories.

 Also, if you're looking for bargains on Xbox and PlayStation games or other tech offers, check out our best Amazon Prime Day gaming deals hub.
 You can also stay on top of some of the best deals by giving Jelly Deals a follow on Twitter.